bioidiap/bob.bio.face_ongoing/doc/databases/databases_for_benchmark.rst

 probe data.

-IARPA Janus Benchmark A (IJB-B)
+IARPA Janus Benchmark A (IJB-C)
 -------------------------------

-The IJB-B database is a mixture of frontal and non-frontal images and videos (provided as single frames) from 1845 different identities.
+The IJB-C database is a mixture of frontal and non-frontal images and videos (provided as single frames) from 3531 different identities.
 In many of the images and video frames, there are several people visible, but only the ones that are annotated with a bounding box should be taken into consideration.
 For both model enrollment as well as for probing, images and video frames of one person are combined into so-called Templates.
 For some of the protocols, probe templates are also generated from raw video data.